|

 countenance any sulking or egotism on their part.
 His primary goal was

-have been the founder of one-liners for football coaches.
+eye, may have been the father of one-liners for football coaches.

 A reporter once asked him about three particularly fast running backs he